-Provided by faculty member:
+Provided by the faculty member:

-- Updated curriculum vitae. - PDP which includes faculty assignments and activities, and documented amendments - Annual Professional Development Report (APDR), which addresses any substantive changes, and includes statements of how the accomplishment and performance of activities have met or exceeded unit standards. - Supporting materials should address the assignments and activities identified in the PDP and may include: for teaching: syllabi, student evaluations student perceptions, self-assessment; for scholarship: scholarly documents; for service: list of University and community activities with chairs or contact people. - Recommended supporting materials for teaching should include any peer assessmentpeer evaluations conducted during the period under review. - Prior Performance Review Reports with recommendations for improvements (if any) and supporting documentation. - Other relevant information such as signed letters from students, colleagues, faculty from other institutions, editors, community members,
+- 1. Updated curriculum vitae. - 2.
+PDP which included faculty assignments and activities, and documented amendments - Annual Professional Development Report (APDR), which addresses any substantive changes, and includes statements of how the accomplishment and performance of activities have met or exceed unit standards. - 4.
+Supporting materials should address the assignments and activities identified in the PDP and may include: for teaching: syllabi, student perceptions, self-assessment; for scholarship: scholarly documents; for service: list of University and community activities with chairs or contact people. - Recommended supporting materials for teaching should include any peer evaluations conducted during the period under review. - 6.
+Prior Performance Review Reports with recommendations for improvements (if any) and supporting documentation. - Other relevant information such as signed letters from students, colleagues, faculty from other institutions, editors, community members, and practitioners in the field. - 8.
+No new materials will be added after the review process begins except for acceptance letters of scholarship.